brentlintner/gaseous/README.md

     // with the cli
     gaseous server -m fs

-## Client
+## Using The Client

-The browser client is built as a single file, and is used to connect and interact with a server instance from the browser.
+The client is used to connect and interact with a server instance.

 For example: reading the contents of a file.